-Mark Roxey has created a humanistic organization where accessibility, equity, diversity and inclusion are the core principles.
-His goal has always been to include people of all abilities with differing viewpoints, experiences, and resources in both the training, exhibition, staffing, artists’ and board of director aspects of the company.
+As Roxey Ballet’s Founder and Artistic Director, Mark Roxey has created a humanistic organization where accessibility, equity, diversity, and inclusion are the core principles.
+His company mission is to include people of all abilities with differing viewpoints, experiences, and resources in training, exhibition, staffing, artists, and the board of directors.

-In his youth he began professionally as a b-bop, hip hop dancer in movies, commercials and with a group called Fresh Kids from Coney Island.
-From there he received a full scholarship from Joffrey Ballet and thus began his career at the Joffrey Ballet Company II under the direction of Gage Bush and Richard England, and The Joffrey Ballet under the direction of the late Robert Joffrey.
-He later joined American Repertory Ballet and Dayton Ballet as a principal dancer under the direction of Dermote Burke and Marjorie Mussman.
+Mark’s professional career began at a young age as a b-bop, hip-hop dancer in movies and commercials with a group called Fresh Kids from Coney Island.
+He then received a full scholarship to Joffrey Ballet, beginning his career at the Joffrey Ballet Company II under the direction of Gage Bush and Richard England, and later at The Joffrey Ballet under the direction of the late Robert Joffrey.
+From there he joined American Repertory Ballet and Dayton Ballet as a principal dancer under the direction of Dermot Burke and Marjorie Mussman.

-His career enabled him to perform in works by legendary choreographers: George Balanchine, Gerald Arpino, Robert Joffrey, Paul Taylor, Jose Limon, Alvin Ailey, Twyla Tharp, William Forsythe, John Cranko, John Butler, Maurice Petipa, and Augusta Bourniville, appearing as a Principal Artist in companies around the world with his partner and wife, Melissa Roxey.
+During his professional dance career, Mark performed in works by legendary choreographers George Balanchine, Gerald Arpino, Robert Joffrey, Paul Taylor, Jose Limon, Alvin Ailey, Twyla Tharp, William Forsythe, John Cranko, John Butler, Maurice Petipa, and August Bournonville, appearing in companies around the world as a principal artist with his partner and wife, Melissa Roxey.

-Mark has served on the faculty of Princeton Ballet, Dayton Ballet, Wright State University, Trotwood Madison City Schools, Northeast Youth Ballet and Raritan Valley Community College.
-He has also worked as the dance program coordinator for the Hunterdon County Teen Arts Dance Festival, YMCA and adjudicator for the State Teen Arts Festival.
+Mark has served on the faculty of Princeton Ballet, Dayton Ballet, Wright State University, Trotwood Madison City Schools, Northeast Youth Ballet, and Raritan Valley Community College.
+He has also worked as the dance program coordinator for the Hunterdon County Teen Arts Dance Festival, program developer for the Mercer County YMCA network, and adjudicator for the State Teen Arts Festival.

-Mark was voted the Voted # 1 Move & Shaker in Hunterdon County, New Jersey and is the former President of Dance NJ.
-He is also an active member of Dance USA, IPAY, APAP, Arts Presenters, and the national Arts Access Task Force.
-In 2006 Mr. Roxey was honored by VSA New Jersey with the New Jersey Governor's Award, the highest honor in New Jersey that recognizes the outstanding creative achievement of art educators and leaders.
+Mark was voted the Voted # 1 Move & Shaker in Hunterdon County, NJ in 2015 and is the former President of Dance NJ.
+He is an active member and board member of Dance USA, IPAY, APAP, Arts Presenters, the National Arts Access Task Force, and the Mid-Atlantic Arts Disability Justice Advisory Committee.
+In 2006, Mark was honored by VSA New Jersey with the NJ Governor's Award, the highest honor in New Jersey, recognizing the outstanding creative achievement of art educators and leaders.